March 31, 2020

 Less administrative work

-Employee monitoring tools can automate routine tasks for HR managers, such as calculating payroll and tracking employee productivity.
+Employee monitoring software can automate routine tasks for HR managers, such as calculating payroll and tracking employee productivity.
 With a vast number of additional features like offline monitoring, monitoring only during working hours, and live session views, employee monitoring solutions save supervisors time and reduce micromanagement.
 Employees are also satisfied when managers aren’t looking over their shoulders.

 Better business process transparency